← Back to Blog

 Here's what the major inventory planning platforms actually charge, based on current pricing pages and confirmed merchant reports:

-Cin7: Core plan starts at $349/month for up to $500K annual revenue and includes one user.
-Growth tier hits $699/month for $2M annual revenue.
-Omni plan (multi-channel focus) starts at $999/month.
+Cin7: Cin7 Core lists Standard at $349/month, Pro at $599/month, and Advanced at $999/month, with each plan bundling multiple user seats and additional users available for purchase; the multi-channel Omni product is custom-quoted.
 These prices cover inventory and order management, not just forecasting.
-Per-user fees add $50-$100/month beyond the first user.
 Strong option if you need a full inventory management system, less cost-effective if you only want forecasting.

-Netstock: Pricing unpublished but reported to start around $500/month for small deployments.
+Netstock: Pricing is unpublished (custom quote); third-party reports put the starting point somewhere in the $400-$900/month range for small deployments.
 Target market skews toward established businesses with complex supply chains.
 Enterprise features like scenario planning and supply chain analytics justify higher costs for larger operations but represent overkill for most Shopify merchants under $5M annually.

-Brightpearl: Starts at approximately $1,000/month as part of their retail operations platform.
+Brightpearl: Pricing is custom-quoted (unpublished); third-party reports put the start around $1,000/month as part of their retail operations platform.
 Like Cin7, this bundles inventory forecasting with order management, accounting, and CRM.
 Makes sense for merchants needing a complete back-office system, but you're paying for capabilities beyond inventory planning.
-Minimum user requirements and implementation costs push total first-year investment above $15,000.
+Minimum user requirements and implementation fees of roughly $5,000-$25,000 can push total first-year investment well above $15,000.

 Forecasting spreadsheets: Technically free if you build your own in Google Sheets or Excel, but the hidden cost is time.
 Expect to invest 10-20 hours monthly maintaining formulas, updating data exports, and troubleshooting broken links.
 This represents $500-$2,000 in opportunity cost monthly at typical merchant time valuations.
 Spreadsheets also lack automated alerts, real-time syncing, and error-checking that prevent stockouts.

-How to Evaluate Inventory Planner Pricing Against Your Actual Needs
+How to Evaluate the Options Against Your Actual Needs

 Start by calculating your inventory planning problem's actual size.
 Count your active SKUs (products you've sold at least once in 90 days), monthly order volume, number of suppliers, and sales channels.
 A store with 300 SKUs, 800 monthly orders, 12 suppliers, and two channels (Shopify and Amazon) has fundamentally different needs than one with 3,000 SKUs, 6,000 orders, 80 suppliers, and six channels.